sortiz/tmxt/README.md

 # tmxt

 This tool consists on two scripts:
-* `tmxplore.py`, a script to determin the language codes available inside a particular TMX file by looking to an excerpt or even the whole file.
+* `tmxplore.py`, a script to determine the language codes available inside a particular TMX file by looking to an excerpt or even the whole file.
 * `tmxt.py`, to effectively transform a TMX to a tab-separated text file using the language code list provided in the command

 # Requirements